 This is not true for Loro Parque.
 Although keeping the water cool for the killer whales requires a lot of energy, it is done through a very efficient system which uses the overflowing sea water as a cooler, saving 30% of electricity.
-Besides, Loro Parque has promoted several green energy projects with a total power of 6,75 MW obtained from the wind and the sun.
-By 2020 the power of these green power plants will be increased up to 13 MW which would cover all the energy consumption of Loro Parque.
-At this point Loro Parque will become carbon neutral.
+Besides, Loro Parque has promoted several green energy projects with a total power of 8,4 MW obtained from the wind and the sun.
+By 2024 the power of these green power plants will be increased up to 20,8 MW which would cover all the energy consumption of Loro Parque.
+At this point Loro Parque could offset the carbon dioxide emissions that it generates.